eggrobin/Enmerkar/README.md

 ### Backspacing

 Since version [𒀭𒄑𒉈𒂵𒈩](https://github.com/eggrobin/Enmerkar/releases/tag/𒀭𒄑𒉈𒂵𒈩),
-recently* entered signs that are represented as sequences of Unicode code points are backspaced as they have been typed.
+recently<sup>1</sup> entered signs that are represented as sequences of Unicode code points are backspaced as they have been typed wherever possible<sup>2</sup>.
 Thus, typing `d` `i` `r` `i` `␣` `⌫` emits the text 𒋛𒀀 and then removes all of it, whereas typing `s` `i`  `␣` `a` `␣` `⌫` emits the same text, but backspaces only the 𒀀, leaving 𒋛.